Radivoje Milojković: Political career

 During the government of Jovan Marinović, Milojković was chosen as Vice President of the State Council in late 1873.
 Two other liberals were also made council members, as Marinović wished for his government to present a non-partisan politics.
 Still, many bureaucrats and police chiefs remained loyal to Milojković during Marinović's government and secretly remained in contact with him.
 Milojković was finally removed from the position of Vice President by the government of Danilo Stefanović in 1875.

 Milojković again served as Interior Minister in the liberal governments of Stevča Mihailović in 1875 and 1876.
 With the excuse of the Serbian–Ottoman Wars, Milojković showed more of his authoritarian tendencies, clashing with the opposition in a much more brutal way.
-He continued to serve as Interior Minister during the second cabinet of Jovan Ristić between 1879 and 1879, and in 1880.
+He continued to serve as Interior Minister during the second cabinet of Jovan Ristić between 1878 and 1879, and in 1880.

-In the aftermath of Ilka's assassination attempt in 1882, and taking into account Milojković's experience with police work, King Milan proposed that Milojković lead a new government, with the caveat that the Progressives Milutin Garašanin and Čedomilj Mijatović serving as interior and foreign ministers respectively, and that the Liberals accept Milan's preferred pro-Austrian foreign policy.
+In the aftermath of Ilka's assassination attempt in 1882, and taking into account Milojković's experience with police work, King Milan proposed that Milojković lead a new government, with the caveat that the Progressives Milutin Garašanin and Čedomilj Mijatović serve as interior and foreign ministers respectively, and that the Liberals accept Milan's preferred pro-Austrian foreign policy.
 Under the influence of Ristić, Milojković ultimately declined this offer.